KonstantinData/data-warehouse/artifacts/README.md

 # Generated Outputs & ELT Artifacts

-This folder contains all generated artifacts from ELT runs — including  **Bronze** ,  **Silver** , and **Gold** layer outputs, as well as reports and supporting files.
-Each run produces timestamped folders that encapsulate both data and metadata for reproducibility, auditing, and downstream use.
+This directory contains all **generated outputs** from ELT runs across Bronze, Silver, and Gold layers — plus machine-learning artifacts and global reports.
+It is purpose-built to support reproducibility, traceability, and analytical consumption.

 ---